manubla4/freemarket/README.md

 - Kotlin Coroutines
 - View DataBinding
 - Koin dependency injection
-- Unit testing with Mockito
+- Unit testing with Mockito and Robolectric
 - Retrofit and Gson for networking
 - Room for caching
 - Navigation component